Health Practitioners Disciplinary Tribunal decisions

 Tribunal finding

 The Tribunal found both particulars established.
 The key facts were agreed and the practitioner admitted the charge.
 The Tribunal found that the practitioner’s conduct represented a serious breach of the Medical Council’s expectations in regard to professional and sexual boundaries in the doctor-patient relationship.
 Further, the Tribunal was satisfied that Dr L’s expression of romantic feelings to Ms N, and the subsequent relationship, amounted to malpractice.
-The Tribunal also concluded that a reasonable member of the public would find Dr L’s behavior lowered the reputation of the medical profession.
+The Tribunal also concluded that a reasonable member of the public would find Dr L’s behaviour lowered the reputation of the medical profession.
 The Tribunal made particular reference to the fact that Dr L continued to provide treatment to Ms N during the period of their close personal relationship, which included undertaking a gynaecological examination and prescribing antidepressants to her.

 Penalty